Find Business Schools

 What Do Loan Officer Do?

-Loan Officer Job Description Evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
+Occupation Description Evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
 Advise borrowers on financial status and payment methods.
 Includes mortgage loan officers and agents, collection analysts, loan servicing officers, and loan underwriters.

 • Provide special services such as investment banking for clients with more specialized needs.

-What Every Loan Officer Should Know
+What a Loan Officer Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.